epiverse-trace/datatagr/README.md

 ### Lifecycle

-This package is currently a *experimental*, as defined by the [RECON software lifecycle](https://www.reconverse.org/lifecycle.html).
+This package is currently *experimental*, as defined by the [RECON software lifecycle](https://www.reconverse.org/lifecycle.html).
 This means that essential features and mechanisms are still being developed, and the package is not ready for use outside of the development team.